7ep/demo/README.md

 * http://localhost:8080/demo/console - the database viewer

 #### Summary:

-This is a tool for use in teaching software development best practices.
-It consists of a simplistic web application.
+Demo consists of a simple web application and tests.
+Its goal is to provide an environment suitable for demonstration and practice in valuable development techniques.
 Some of the techniques exemplified are:
 * Unit tests using [Junit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/), with coverage reports.
 * BDD-style tests using gherkin
   * [Cucumber](https://docs.cucumber.io/) tests, with reports